DelRiscoAriel/RidersOfFurtune2/README.md

-# Riders Of Furtune2: Dungeon Escape
+# Riders Of Furtune 2: Dungeon Escape
 Text-based fantasy style board game done in C++.

 Yarra's adventure continues, this time Yarra is trying to escape from a Dungeon.